vanmo9/weatherdashboard/README.md

 ## License ([MIT License](https://github.com/vanmo9/weatherdashboard/blob/main/LICENSE))
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. (c) Mohamed Hassan.